colinpate/sus/tools/front/README.md

 `mag_nuisance/`.
 Its `README.md` distinguishes reusable solvers, current experiments, encoder-supervised diagnostics, and archived prototypes.

+The post-correction fusion sweeps and magnetic offset-calibration investigation are grouped under `mag_offset_calibration/`.

 These scripts assume front cache keys such as `accel/lpfhp/proj`, `mag/proj/corr/lpf`, and `mag_baseline`.
 For rear logs, start with `tools/stats_aggregator.py` or `tools/rear/`.